 Fuse Box vs. Circuit Breaker

 The fuse box is less mechanical than a circuit breaker, which means the broken fuse itself will be replaced and not simply reset like in a circuit breaker.
-While circuit breakers have become the standard for today, some circuit breakers malfunction by continuing electricity flow even when turned off.
+At the same time, circuit breakers have become the standard today; some circuit breakers malfunction by continuing electricity flow even when turned off.

 Both electrical systems are designed to cut off excess voltage flow.
 While the fuse needs to overheat before it breaks the current, a circuit breaker trips a switch.